 Safe Environment: The Adeo Clubs complies with the Safe Environment Guidelines set by the Archdiocese of New York.
-All of our volunteers and host parents are required to submit to a background check.
-Catechists also must attend a Safer Spaces training session and are expected to follow the Archdiocesan Code of Conduct.
+All of our volunteers and host parents are required to submit to a background check and a child safety video training.
+All adults assisting with classes are expected to follow the Archdiocesan Code of Conduct.

 For Parents: For information on talking with your children about safety, visit the Archdiocese Safe Environment web site at: http://www.archny.org/pastoral/safe-environment-program/tips-for-parents/